 Sweeney Concert Hall

-Sweeney Concert Hall is one of the most sought–after performance spaces on campus.
-The comfortable, spacious hall seats more than 600, and its broad stage can readily accommodate the needs of a diverse range of performances, from solo recitals to large choral and orchestral ensembles.
+Sweeney Concert Hall is one of the most sought–after concert halls in western Massachusetts.
+This beautiful performance space seats more than 600, and its broad stage can readily accommodate the needs of a diverse range of performances, from solo recitals to large choral and orchestral ensembles.
 Sweeney's excellent acoustics are suitable for both vocal and instrumental performances.
 For information about reserving this space, please contact the department office staff.

 Earle Recital Hall

-Earle Recital Hall, located on the first floor of Sage Hall, is ideally suited for smaller recitals where the performer prefers a closer interaction with the audience.
+Earle Recital Hall, located on the first floor of Sage Hall, is ideally suited for intimate performance occasions.
 The hall seats up to 120, and its stage can accommodate two grand pianos or small to medium ensembles.
 For information about reserving this space, please contact the department office staff.

 Werner Josten Performing Arts Library

 One of four libraries at Smith, the Werner Josten Library is one of the finest undergraduate music libraries in the nation.
 It is housed in the Mendenhall Center for the Performing Arts, and is situated directly across a small courtyard from Sage Hall.
 The library contains an exceptional collection of over 108,000 volumes (books, scores, playscripts), 61,000 sound recordings, 3300 video recordings, and more than 260 current periodical titles.
 Access to the Internet is supplemented by a variety of full text and streaming audio and video databases.
 The Ankudowich Rare Book Room, the Einstein Manuscript Collection and other source material offer a rich opportunity for research.
 Besides the extensive listening facilities, there are individual and group study rooms as well as multi-media workstations.

 Performance Instrument Resources